piskyscan/dns_over_tls_over_tor/README.md

 change the DNS server back on the pi-hole web interface to your preffered DNS server and remove the 127.0.0.1#8053 entry.
 Save

-Thtat should get your dns back to how it was.
+That should get your dns back to how it was.

 To stop the stubby service from running.